ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/04_milestone/README.md

 ### Atlas

-[MondoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) is a service by company behind the mongodb database, basically, they will run the database for you, and then you can access from your app.
+[MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) is a service by company behind the mongodb database, basically, they will run the database for you, and then you can access from your app.

 Using a cloud service has many advantages: